Czech phonology: Consonant alternation

 Alternations of hard and soft consonants represent the most abundant type.
 They occur regularly in word-stem final consonants before certain suffixes (in derivations) and endings (in inflections).
 Hard consonants are softened if followed by soft /ɛ/ (written e/ě), /ɪ/, or /iː/ (written i and í, not y and ý).
 These changes also occur before some other suffixes (e.g. -ka).
 Softening can be both correlative and disjunctive.

 The last five examples are emergence alternations.
 A phoneme (/j/ or /ɲ/) is inserted in the pronunciation, but for the historical reasons, these changes are indicated by ě in the orthography (see the orthographic notes below).
 These alternations are analogical with softening alternations, therefore they are mentioned here.
 They also occur in word roots together with vowel alternations (usually |ɛ/iː|).

 Some other alternations occur but they are not so frequent.
-They are often little evident:
+They are often less evident: